lrheault/partyembed/README.md

 The scripts are organized as a Python module, and functionalities will be added in this version.
 Consult the file examples.ipynb for a tutorial.

 The src/ directory contains example scripts to process the raw corpora and fit augmented embedding models on political texts.
+The three scripts in that directory illustrate how to replicate the embeddings model for the US House.

 ## Citation